Why good relations inside and outside of a product organisation are key to the success of a Product Owner.

 The relationship to the Scrum Master(s) is different.
 It is not about product domain knowledge, it is about how to act as a Product Owner and how to improve on that.

 As the Product Owner you need to be frank with the Scrum Master in order to overcome concerns and impediments you might have in your role.
 The Scrum Master is a coach for the Product Owner, he needs to know what’s bothering him.

 On the other side the Product Owner must be open to listen to the advices a good Scrum Master can give him.
 Reflecting on situations is also a good practice of a Product Owner.
 This way he is able to tell the Scrum Master about his concerns.

 Introduce your Teams

 It is a very good practice when Teams talk directly to their customers and users.
 This helps getting an unfiltered view of how customers see the world.
-Although this is still unusual for many companies it truly helps the Product Owner doing his job, especially in large-scale developement organisations.
+Although this is still unusual for many companies it truly helps the Product Owner doing the job, especially in large-scale development organizations.

 With many Teams to “feed” with feature requests for a big product a Product Owner is quickly overloaded with work.
 Time spent with Teams is rare to achieve.
 That’s why the relationship between Teams and their customers is so valuable and important.
-It helps reducing his work in the product organisation without loosing his main responsibility.
+It helps reducing the Product Owner’s work in the product organization without loosing the main responsibility.

-Product Owners must ensure, that this relationship is lived by actively connecting both sides, invite them to business meetings and, if required, educate his Teams how to approach/talk to the customers.
+Product Owners must ensure, that this relationship is lived by actively connecting both sides, invite them to business meetings and, if required, educate the Teams how to approach/talk to the customers.

 In the second blog post of this series I will focus on different archetypes of Product Owners pointing out their strengths and weaknesses doing their job.